mattogodoy/open-rally-computer/docs/manual/manual_english.md

 At the top of all screens (except for the configuration screens) there is a bar of State.

 In this bar you can see some useful information:
 - In the left corner you can see a disc.
-If the disc is spinning it means that the GPS module is searching for satellites to get your location.
-Once you have obtained a reliable location, the disk icon will change to bars indicating the quality of the sign.
+If the disc is spinning it means that the GPS module is searching for satellites to obtain your location.
+Once you have a reliable location, the disk icon will change to bars indicating the quality of the signal.
 - In the center is the current time.
 The time values for the clock ​​are obtained from the GPS module, so it has great precision.
 This implies that until there is no GPS signal, the time will not be correct. **IMPORTANT:** Remember to set the time zone of the place where you are (_see time zone configuration section_).
 - In the right corner you can see the number of satellites of which the GPS module receives signal.
 The minimum required to obtain a valid location is **4 satellites**, although in this case more is better.